Kinetic Exchange Income Distribution Models with Saving Propensities: Inequality Indices and Self-Organised Poverty Level: Theoretical background for the inequality indices

-The resulting inequalities can be measured here by determining the Most Probable Income (MPI), given by the location of maximum value of the distribution $P(m)$, or by the location of the SOPL, below which $P(m) = 0$, together with the determination of the values of Gini ($g$) and Kolkata ($k$) indices (see e.g., \cite{chakrabarti2021development,banerjee2020inequality}).
-Both the indices, Gini (oldest and most popular one) and Kolkata (introduced in \cite{ghosh2014inequality}, see \cite{banerjee2020inequality} for a recent review), are based on the Lorenz curve or function (see \cite{chakrabarti2021development,banerjee2020inequality}) $L(x)$, giving the cumulative fraction ($L = \int_0^m m P(m)dm$/ $[\int_0^{\infty} m P(m)dm]$) of (total accumulated) income or wealth possessed by the fraction ($x = \int_0^m P(m)dm/[\int_0^{\infty} P(m)dm]$) of the population, when counted from the poorest to the richest (see Fig. \ref{fig:1}).
+Both the indices, Gini (oldest and most popular one) and Kolkata (introduced in \cite{ghosh2014inequality}, see \cite{banerjee2020inequality} for a recent review and \cite{west2021crucial} for a recent discussion in the context of empirical studies on 'Science of Science'), are based on the Lorenz curve or function (see \cite{chakrabarti2021development,banerjee2020inequality}) $L(x)$, giving the cumulative fraction ($L = \int_0^m m P(m)dm$/ $[\int_0^{\infty} m P(m)dm]$) of (total accumulated) income or wealth possessed by the fraction ($x = \int_0^m P(m)dm/[\int_0^{\infty} P(m)dm]$) of the population, when counted from the poorest to the richest (see Fig. \ref{fig:1}).